gaprieto/multitaper/README.md

 - v1.1.3
    - Improvements to setup.py, documentation and importing modules/Classes
    - Thanks to Pascal Audet for suggestions.
+- v1.1.5
+   - Minor typo in mt_deconv. (thanks to Miguel Neves)
+   - Typo in definition of njump, thanks to subhacom.

 # Documentation
 - Web page (https://multitaper.readthedocs.io) created using Sphinx and published via readthedocs.